Sam Johnson (defensive back): Professional career

 Johnson was selected by the Detroit Lions in the sixth round, with the 155th overall pick, of the 1981 NFL draft.
 He was released by the Lions on August 24, 1981.

 Johnson signed with the Toronto Argonauts of the Canadian Football League (CFL) after his release from the Lions but did not play in any games for Toronto during the 1981 CFL season.
 He was named the CFL's Defensive Star of the Week for Week 1 of the 1982 season.
-On September 10, 1982, it was reported that Johnson had underwent knee surgery and would miss the rest of the season.
+On September 10, 1982, it was reported that Johnson had undergone knee surgery and would miss the rest of the season.
 Overall, he played in three games for the Argonauts in 1982, recording two interceptions for nine yards, one sack, and one fumble recovery.
 In 1983, Argonauts head coach Bob O'Billovich attempted to convert Johnson to linebacker.
 However, it was not successful and Johnson was released in mid June 1983.

 On June 21, 1983, it was reported that Johnson had been claimed off waivers by the Montreal Concordes of the CFL.
 However, he was suspended by the Concordes after refusing to report to the team.